dvsathvik/RAG-Chat-Bot/README.md

 3. Generates responses based on both the user’s query and the retrieved knowledge.

-If we use the old approach to answering the query by checking whole data,can take a lot of time i fthe input data is big.
+If we use the old approach to answer the user query by checking whole data,it can take a lot of time especially if the input data is big.
 In RAG chatbot , we use Vector Similarlity search,, where we find all the relavent part of the user query by using vector Calculations.
 And we use this filtered data to answer the question.